 Not just in China, but countries such as Singapore, and parts of the US are offering its staff to work from home.
 Where previously, work from home or remote work, is only for the moms or those without a serious career position, remote work is now on the rise due to this virus.

-1 – Zoom Video Communications – saw a sharp rise in the downloads and use of its app.
-Zoom provides the ability for remote work, or teleworking via its online video conferencing app and desktop app.
+4- Zoom Video Communications – saw a sharp rise in the downloads and use of its app.
+Zoom provides the ability for remote work or teleworking via its online video conferencing app and desktop app.
+Since the date of writing, we like to inform that Zoom has been hacked, so if you are looking to have a meeting we would suggest other alternatives at least until the issue is completely resolved.

 5 – Livestream videos – When people are stuck indoors, they still need to feel connected.
 By having live stream videos, whether in keep fit classes, or even video games, the need for humans to connect in real-time is still very much innate in all of us.